sadransh/pdf-translator-for-human/README.md

 ```

+### Options 3.
+Local inference service by ollama/vLLM and other application such as LMStudio

+Please read the official guide for you LLM inferencing tool.

-## Note on using OpenAI Compatible LLM service provider
+### Option 4.
+Note on using OpenAI Compatible LLM service provider

 For example, run the following command before start the streamlit application to enable translation by deepseek :